ElektraInitiative/libelektra/doc/tutorials/plugins.md

 }
 ```

-It basically only contains the symbols to be exported (that are
+It basically only contains the symbols to be exported (these symbols
-dependent on your functions to be available) and the plugin version
+depend on the functions the plugin provides) and the plugin version
-information that is always defined to the macro `PLUGINVERSION`.
+information that is always defined by the macro `PLUGINVERSION`.

 As already said, `readme_yourplugin.c` is generated in the binary directory,
 so make sure that your `CMakeLists.txt` contains (prefer to use `add_plugin`